Design of 2D Skyrmionic Metamaterial Through Controlled Assembly

 After acquiring this high-order antiskyrmion, we use it as an elementary building block to construct a high-order antiskyrmion lattice, as shown in Figure \ref{fig:fig3}(b).
 This skyrmionic lattice is predicted to be unstable even at 1 K, where a minor self-rotation can easily move the blocking point, leading to connections between components and unwinding.
 During this process, we also observe the formation of some flake-like textures.

 Expanding on this, we increase the antiskyrmion density based on the previous building block.
 Ultimately, as shown in Figure \ref{fig:fig3}(c), we isolate a honeycomb flake-like skyrmionic metamaterial ($Q=-22$).
 In Figure \ref{fig:fig3}(d), by adding one more antiskyrmion, we obtain a honeycomb flake-like skyrmionic metamaterial ($Q=-23$) hosting the well-known 5-7 honeycomb lattice defects\cite{fei2021defective}, where a 5-7 defect in a honeycomb lattice, is a defect in which one ring has 5 sites and an adjacent ring has 7 sites, instead of all rings having 6 sites.
-Both of those flake-like skyrmionic metamaterial are predicted to be stable even at 10K in Pd/Fe/Ir (111).
+Both of those flake-like skyrmionic metamaterials are predicted to be stable even at 10\,K in Pd/Fe/Ir(111).
 However, the flake with the 5-7 defect is less stable than the one without.
 To further analyze this, we define the relative defect formation energy as:

 Here, $E_{rdf}$, $E_{hf}$, $E_{FM}$, $E_{ASK}$, and $E_{df}$ represent the relative defect formation energy, the energy of the honeycomb flake-like skyrmionic metamaterial under a ferromagnetic background, the energy of the ferromagnetic background, the energy of an isolated antiskyrmion under a ferromagnetic background, and the energy of the honeycomb flake-like skyrmionic metamaterial with a 5-7 defect under a ferromagnetic background, respectively.
-The $n$ in the formula denotes the topological charge difference between the two flakes.
-The DFT calculated magnetic spin moment, $m_s$, was 2.78 $\mu_{B}$/atom of each Fe site.
-As a consequence the relative defect formation energy between the two flakes, when interaction with an applied field of 3.5 Tesla, is $\sim$0.15 mRy/defect, indicating that introducing defects to the flake-like skyrmionic metamaterial decreases its stability.
+In Eq. \ref{eq:formation-energy}, $n$ denotes the topological charge difference between the two flakes.
+Considering the DFT calculated magnetic spin moment of 2.78 $\mu_{B}$/Fe atom, and the applied field $B^{\textnormal{ext}}=3.5$ T, the relative defect formation energy between the two flakes is $E_{rdf}\sim0.15$ mRy/defect.
+This indicates that introducing defects to the flake-like skyrmionic metamaterial decreases its stability.